 Note: The real tragedy is the talk that’s missing from this list.
 I gave the developer keynote at Sitecore Symposium in 2018 to room of 3,000 people.
 It was the best conference presentation I’ve ever given.
 To my horror, they informed me six weeks later that the talk was not recorded.
 It was filmed for the screens in the back of the massive room, but it was not actually recorded and retained.
 I was heartbroken.

 Some slide decks that were likely from conference presentations, but have been archived by themselves.
+Most of these decks were posted to SlideShare, and are offered with no notes or other annotations.

 I gave this at a breathtakingly small conference in Minneapolis for eZ Systems.
 It eventually became the basis for the “Why Content Projects Fail” talk.